 You can either set a password for the Git account or provide your public key.

 Edit the file environment.properties based on you local configuration, e.g.,

-Provide a file development.properties containing the development specific configurations, e.g.,
+Provide the file development.properties containing the development specific configurations, e.g.,

 See also Cookbook - Gradle Developer Workflow.

 Run the following commands to build and deploy the project:

 As soon as you have pushed your local changes to the Azure DevOps Git repository, the CI Build pipeline will be started.